mikko-ahonen/usm-rfc/workflow-format.md

 originating-system-type uniquely identifies the originating system.

 The value MUST be a JSON string.
-The system-specific value is assigned by SURVUZ Foundation on request.
+The value MUST consist of two parts, seperated by colon.
+First part MUST be the domain name of the system vendor.
+The second part is system name, uniquely identifying the software within the vendor.

+The identifier MUST contain only alphanumeric characters and dash.
+Colon is used as a separator.

 Example:

   {
     ...
-    "originating-system-type": "foobar",
+    "originating-system-type": "foo.com:bar",
     ...
   }